Get An Identity Protection PIN (IP PIN)

-If you lost your IP PIN or you did not receive a new one, you can retrieve it by following the 3 steps above for “Getting Your IP PIN.”
-You’ll receive your most current IP PIN after we verify your identity.
+If you lost your CP01A Notice containing your IP PIN or you didn't receive your new one, you can retrieve it by following the 3 steps above for “Getting Your IP PIN.”
+You’ll receive your current IP PIN after we verify your identity.

 Visit FAQs about the IP PIN for more information.
 Visit our Identity Protection page if you don’t meet any of the IP PIN eligibility requirements in Step 1 above and you believe you're a victim of identity theft.

 If you've placed a credit security freeze with Equifax, you must contact Equifax to have the freeze temporarily removed to allow us to verify your identity.
 Once you have your IP PIN or are no longer attempting to register, you may contact Equifax to resume the freeze unless you scheduled it to resume automatically.